FinRC/Radio-tracking/README.md

 * Computer running Traccar or similar tracking server

 ## Findings
 Positive finding from NX-3220E handheld radio is that when configured to send GPS positions with fixed interval as status messages, the status messages are not sent over a voice channel reception.
-This was an issue earlier that the forced location transmission interrupted a received voice transmission.
+This was an issue earlier that the forced location transmission interrupted a received voice transmission and this confused the radio operators massively.

 Traccar seems a good server side for the trackers, but has a lot of quirks and stupid things and things which have not been implemented at all.